TheCacophonyProject/fake-thermal-camera/README.md

 _Send file / generated CPTV frames_

 All query parameters are optional.
-If you don't specify a file name it will try to use the file person.cptv
+If you don't specify a file name it will try to use the file possum.cptv

-- cptv-file: {_string_} cptv-file to send (defaults to person.cptv)
+- cptv-file: {_string_} cptv-file to send (defaults to possum.cptv)
 - start: {_number_} first frame to send
 - end: {_number_} frame to stop sending at
 - generate: {_boolean_} whether or not to generate frames, if unspecified or false cptv-file will be used
 - repeat: {_number_} number of times to repeat the sending of file or number of frames to generate (defaults to 1)
 - minTemp: {_number_} min temp of frame (defaults to 3000)
 - maxTemp: {_number_} max temp of frame (defaults to 4000)
+- fps: {_number_} frame rate to use (defaults to cptv file frame rate or 9)

 - ffc: {_boolean_} if set to true, all generated / file frames will be ffc frames (defaults to false).
 - ffc-time: {_number_} overrides the last ffc time in the telemetry of every frame
 - enqueue: {_boolean_} whether to enqueue the sending of these frames (defaults to false).